directus-labs/guest-authoring/copy-this-template-directory/index.md

 - If the status code indicates success (between 200 and 299), it prints a success message.
 - If the status code indicates a failure, it shows an alert with an appropriate error message.

-## Token Manager
+## TokenManager

-Create a new file named TokenManager.swift.
-This Swift code defines a struct named TokenManager responsible for managing access tokens.
+Create a new file named `TokenManager.swift`.
+This defines a struct named `TokenManager` responsible for managing access tokens.

 ``` swift
 import Foundation